CmdrCody51/OctoPrint-Parametric-Macros/Custom-Control-Editor/README.md

 If I start a print, I make a file.
 If that file exists when running my backup script from crontab, I abort.
 EZPZ!<br>
 Any other event, I delete the file.
 I backup at 1:00 AM so I shouldn't be printing, unless I am printing a mug...<br>
 You only subscribe to the events you want, so I don't care about Pause and Resume.<br>

-# GCode Macros #

-Has its own directory gcode_macros.

-# GCode System Commands #

-Has its own directory LinuxScripts.